AirLyrics/AirLyrics/README.md

 ---

-## Download
+## Quick Start

-Download the latest APK from [GitHub Releases](https://github.com/AirLyrics/AirLyrics/releases).

-System requirement: Android 8.0 or later.
+1. Install AirLyrics (Android 8.0 or later).
+2. Grant the required permissions.
+3. Manually select the current media source.
+4. Open **Floating**, then tap **Show** in the bottom bar.

+For detailed setup and troubleshooting, see the [User Guide](docs/USER_GUIDE.md).

 ---

 ## Features

-- Automatically detects current media playback
-- Displays synced lyrics above other apps
+- Detects current media playback and shows synced lyrics over other apps
-- Provides online lyrics search
-- Supports local lyrics import, including same-timestamp translation lines
+- Searches lyrics online and imports local LRC files
-- Supports word-by-word lyrics import with translation-aware normal lyric generation
+- Supports original, translated, and locally imported word-by-word lyrics
-- Customizable floating window style
+- Customizable floating window styles and animations
-- Adjustable lyrics offset
+- Saves lyrics offsets for each song
-- Supports original / translated lyrics display
-- Supports light / dark themes
+- Supports light and dark themes

----

-## Quick Start

-1. Install AirLyrics.
-2. Grant permissions.
-3. Select the current media source.
-4. Show the floating lyrics window.

 ---